What Happens When Art Teachers Don’t Have The Answers?

-Have you ever had students ask you for help with their artwork, and you *gulp* didn’t have the skills or knowledge they were seeking?
+Have you ever had students ask you for help with their artwork, and, as their art teacher, you *gulp* didn’t have the skills or knowledge they were seeking?

 This happened to me not so long ago.
 I had an elementary student who wanted to make people look like they were flying through clouds.
 I suggested that he place some clouds in front of the figure, and some behind.
 He came back a few minutes later with the suggested changes and insisted it still wasn’t “right”.

 My art teacher guilt went into full swing at this point.

 The truth was, he had a very clear image in his head of this super realistic drawing of a hero flying through the clouds.
 But I didn’t have these realistic drawing skills he was asking me to teach him.
 I had given him everything I knew after just a few rounds of coaching, and I was at a loss figuring out how to help this frustrated child achieve his vision without asking him to settle for something less than he was striving for.

 Please note that this post contains affiliate links.
 You can read our affiliates policy here.

 That night, my art teacher self frantically researched the internet and every art book I owned trying to find the answers to “How to draw a guy flying through clouds.”

 Within the pages of that book, my entire art teacher world flipped upside down and sideways.
 I discovered that anyone can learn realistic drawing and painting skills that studies with someone who has what is called “atelier training”.

 I decided right then and there that I wanted this magical “atelier training”.
 I wanted to be able to help my students achieve their artistic goals.